yohasebe/rsyntaxtree/README.md

 You can put a subscript to any node by putting the _ character between the main label and the subscript.
 For example, NP_TOP will be rendered as NP<sub>TOP</sub>.
 Or you can select the &#8220;Auto subscript&#8221; option so that nodes of the same label will be automatically numbered. (e.g. NP<sub>1</sub>, NP<sub>2</sub>)</p>

+See https://yohasebe.com/rsyntaxtree for more detailed info about the syntax.

 ### Example

 Bracket notation (auto-subscript-on):